salpida-foundation/sal-meter-competition/README.md

 | 4 | **Negative Definition v1.0** | https://doi.org/10.5281/zenodo.18452694 | What is NOT a Sal-Meter (anti-misuse) |

 **⚠️ Critical:** Failure to read and comply with these 4 documents will result in automatic disqualification.

+### Recommended Context (Non-Canonical)

+The following document is **not** part of the 4 Canonical DOI Constitution.
+It provides essential context only (no authority):

+- docs/00_philosophy_foundation.md — “From Theory to Implementation” (Applied Philosophy Guide)

 ---